DeepDiverGuy/sha256_reverse/README.md

 hash value!
 But there is
 a headache of huge time complexity.
 So we need a very very powerful processor (maybe doesn't exist yet) to complete this script within a desired runtime.
+Its actually brute-force underneath.